VA Online Horse Betting Guide 2023

 Outside of the US, there are two race events that bear mention.
 The first one is the Dubai World Cup, an annual thoroughbred horse race series traditionally held in March.
 This series, which has been in existence since 1996, has the distinction of offering one of the largest purses of any horse race in the world.

 In nearby Saudi Arabia, horses can also compete for the big bucks.
-The Saudi Cup, which is a relative newcomer that only ran for the first time in 2020, awards $20 million to horses that win, place, or show.
+The Saudi Cup, which is a relative newcomer that only ran for the first time in 2020, has a $20 million purse, the highest in the sport.

-As mentioned earlier, TVG will accept action from Virginia players.
+As mentioned earlier, FanDuel Racing will accept action from Virginia players.

-Once on the registration screen, you will have to furnish several pieces of personal information to the site in order to create your account.
-Typical details that online horse betting sites and horse betting app request are:
+Once on the registration screen, you will have to provide several pieces of personal information to the site to create your account.
+Typical details that online horse betting sites and horse betting apps request are:

 - Email address